- PLAN YOUR VISIT

-The San Francisco Zoo maintains the largest and most successful breeding colony of Magellanic penguins in captivity, having fledged approximately 205 chicks since 1985.
-The zoo also participates in a nationally-coordinated Population Management Plan sponsored by the Association of Zoos and Aquariums.
+San Francisco Zoo & Gardens maintains the largest and most successful breeding colony of Magellanic penguins under human care since 1985.
+The Zoo also participates in a nationally-coordinated Population Management Plan sponsored by the Association of Zoos and Aquariums.

 The penguins live on Penguin Island, located between the Lion House and Pachyderm Building.